filamentphp/filament/packages/panels/docs/02-getting-started.md

 ## Prerequisites

 Before using Filament, you should be familiar with Laravel.
-Filament build upon many core Laravel concepts, especially [database migrations](https://laravel.com/docs/migrations) and [Eloquent ORM](https://laravel.com/docs/eloquent).
-If you're new to Laravel, or need a refresher, we highly recommend completing the [Laravel Bootcamp](https://bootcamp.laravel.com), which covers the fundamentals of building Laravel apps.
+Filament builds upon many core Laravel concepts, especially [database migrations](https://laravel.com/docs/migrations) and [Eloquent ORM](https://laravel.com/docs/eloquent).
+If you're new to Laravel or need a refresher, we highly recommend completing the [Laravel Bootcamp](https://bootcamp.laravel.com), which covers the fundamentals of building Laravel apps.

 ## The demo project